wdporter/i-am-that-vuepress/16-desirelessness-the-highest-bliss/readme.md

 **Q:**&ensp;Please tell me which road to self-realisation is the shortest.

 **M:**&ensp;No way is short or long, but some people are more in earnest and some are less.
 I can tell you about myself.
 I was a simple man, but I trusted my *Guru*.
 What he told me to do, I did.
-He told me to concentrate on ‘I Am’ — I did.
+He told me to concentrate on ‘I am’ — I did.
 He told me that I am beyond all perceivables and conceivables — I believed.
 I gave him my heart and soul, my entire attention and the whole of my spare time (I had to work to keep my family alive).
 As a result of faith and earnest application, I realised my self (*svarupa*) within three years.

 You may choose any way that suits you; your earnestness will determine the rate of progress.

 **Q:**&ensp;No hint for me?

-**M:**&ensp;Establish yourself firmly in the awareness of ‘I Am’.
+**M:**&ensp;Establish yourself firmly in the awareness of ‘I am’.
 This is the beginning and also the end of all endeavour.

 <script>